Spitzer-W/Alpian-Weather/README.md

 - q => is the city we want to check; London
 - units => is the type we want returned for measurements; metric
 - appId => the API key we registered

+I then map the json data to a HourlyForecast object defined with the following properties:
+  - String temperature;
+  - String iconId;
+  - DateTime time;

 <img width="889" alt="Screenshot 2022-05-16 at 12 59 35" src="https://user-images.githubusercontent.com/52418829/168588145-a54c20fb-2f71-43e1-9d69-39795c08bf2e.png">